mikl0s/ReformatBackup/docs/codebase.md

 ### 2. Application Scanning (`scan.py`)

 The scanning module is responsible for:
-- Detecting installed applications via Windows Registry
+- Detecting installed applications via Windows Registry (including Microsoft Store apps)
-- Scanning the file system for applications
+- Scanning the file system for applications across multiple drives
-- Finding dot files in the user's home directory
+- Finding application-specific dot files and configuration directories
-- Calculating application sizes
+- Calculating application sizes with optimized performance
-- Caching scan results in `appscan.json`
+- Caching scan results in `appscan.json` with detailed metadata
+- Providing sorting and filtering capabilities

+The scanning process uses multiple detection methods:
+1. **Registry Scanning**: Scans Windows Registry for installed applications, Microsoft Store apps, and Windows App Paths
+2. **File System Scanning**: Scans common installation directories, game libraries (Steam, Epic, GOG), and all available drives
+3. **Dot Files Scanning**: Identifies application-specific configuration files and directories in the user's home directory

-The scanning process can be resource-intensive, so results are cached to improve performance on subsequent runs.
+The scanning process is resource-intensive, so results are cached to improve performance on subsequent runs.
 A `--rescan` flag or UI toggle can force a fresh scan.
+The UI provides sorting options (by name, size, or drive) and filtering capabilities to help users navigate large application lists.

 ### 3. Configuration Management (`config.py`)